-After extensive discovery, pretrial motions, joint pretrial statements and trial 1 2 memoranda, the priority issue was tried to the Court on August 6 and 7, 2012.
-After the filing 3 of post-trial memoranda on August 20, the matter was taken under advisement.
-THE SEPARATE CONTRACT ISSUE 4 Summit claims that although it had a separate contract with the owner dating from 5 December, 2007, the work it contracted to do was the same "work" or construction project that 6 CASI and KGM had begun working on as early as October, 2005 and October, 2006, prior to 7 the recordation of the second Mortgages' deed of trust in May, 2007.
-Indeed, Summit even 8 9 entered into a subcontract with CASI for CASI to continue with the demolition and abatement 10 work that it had begun under its own general contract and continued under its first subcontract 11 with KGM.
-But Mortgages contends that even if it was the same "work" within the meaning of Arizona's mechanics' lien priority statute, A.R.S. § 33-992(A), a mechanics' lien cannot have a 12 13 priority earlier than the general contract, so when there are successive general contracts as there are here, each of them establishes a new, later priority date for all of the subsequent work of 14 15 both that general contractor and all its subcontractors.
-16 The statutory language defining the priority of a mechanics lien has remained 17 virtually unchanged since it was first adopted in1901.
-Currently, the statute reads, in pertinent 18 part: "The liens provided for in this article . . . are preferred to all liens, mortgages or other 19 encumbrances upon the property attaching subsequent to the time the labor was commenced ... .".
-Mortgages contends that "the time the labor was commenced" may not be just a single date 20 21 but can be multiple dates if there is more than one general contract for the labor, or if some labor is hired directly by the owner outside of any general contract.
-In its motion for partial summary 22 judgment, Mortgages argued this "separate contracts doctrine" was adopted by the Arizona 23 Supreme Court in 1932 in its decision in Wylie, confirmed by its 1970 decision in Wahl, and 24 25 26 A.R.S. § 33-992(A).
-27 Wylie v.
-Douglas Lumber Co., 8 P.2d 256, 259 (Ariz.
-1932).
-28 then applied by the Court of Appeals in Woodridge, in 1981.
-Although the Court has already analyzed that case law in denying Mortgages' motion for summary judgment, it will repeat some of that same analysis here for completeness.
-In addition, Mortgages now contends that two other cases, Allied Contract and Mayer Central, also adopt its separate contracts theory.
+Summit claims that although it had a separate contract with the owner dating from December, 2007, the work it contracted to do was the same "work" or construction project that CASI and KGM had begun working on as early as October, 2005 and October, 2006, prior to the recordation of the second Mortgages' deed of trust in May, 2007.
+Indeed, Summit even entered into a subcontract with CASI for CASI to continue with the demolition and abatement work that it had begun under its own general contract and continued under its first subcontract with KGM.
+But Mortgages contends that even if it was the same "work" within the meaning of Arizona's mechanics' lien priority statute, Arizona Revised Statutes ("A.R.S.") § 33-992(A), a mechanics' lien cannot have a priority earlier than the general contract, so when there are successive general contracts as there are here, each of them establishes a new, later priority date for all of the subsequent work of both that general contractor and all its subcontractors.

+The statutory language defining the priority of a mechanics' lien has remained virtually unchanged since it was first adopted in 1901.
+Currently, the statute reads, in pertinent part: "The liens provided for in this article . . . are preferred to all liens, mortgages or other encumbrances upon the property attaching subsequent to the time the labor was commenced "."
+Mortgages contends that "the time the labor was commenced" may not be just a single date but can be multiple dates if there is more than one general contract for the labor, or if some labor is hired directly by the owner outside of any general contract.
+In its motion for partial summary judgment, Mortgages argued this "separate contracts doctrine" was adopted by the Arizona

+1 A.R.S. § 33-992(A).

+Supreme Court in 1932 in its decision in Wylie,2 confirmed by its 1970 decision in Wahl,3 and then applied by the Court of Appeals in Woodridge,4 in 1981.
+Although the Court has already analyzed that case law in denying Mortgages' motion for summary judgment,5 it will repeat some of that same analysis here for completeness.
+In addition, Mortgages now contends that two other cases, Allied Contract6 and Mayer Central,7 also adopt its separate contracts theory.